Rakesh4443/git-rakeshbandal4443/README.md

 # git-rakeshbandal4443
-Thi is for tutorial purpose.
+This is for tutorial purpose.